 The underwriters and their respective affiliates are full-service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing, and brokerage activities.
 Certain of the underwriters and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
 In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
-An affiliate of Jefferies LLC acted as the administrative agent and lender under our Term Loan Facility and affiliates of Jefferies LLC and KeyBanc Capital Markets Inc. acted as lead arrangers and bookrunners for our Senior Secured Credit Facilities.
-Further, an affiliate of KeyBanc Capital Markets Inc. acted as a lender under our Revolving Credit Facility.
+An affiliate of Jefferies LLC acted as the administrative agent and lender under our Term Loan Facility and affiliates of Jefferies LLC acted as lead arrangers and bookrunners for our Senior Secured Credit Facilities.
 The credit agreements governing these Senior Secured Credit Facilities were terminated in connection with the Refinancing.
-In addition, an affiliate of KeyBanc Capital Markets Inc. acts as syndication agent under our New Credit Facilities.